 Eleven Key Elements of a model Climate Transition Action Plan

-Climate Transition Actions Plans have become a must-have for companies that are serious about transforming their businesses to achieve net zero emissions.
+Climate Transition Action Plans have become a must-have for companies that are serious about transforming their businesses to achieve net zero emissions.
 But what makes an effective Climate Transition Action Plan (CTAP) and how can you create one that works for your company?

 Transform to Net Zero has combined its experience in different sectors and at different stages of implementing a CTAP to identify eleven key elements that should be included in a model CTAP.

 The following eleven key elements are included in the Climate Transition Action Plans Transformation Guide being launched today at Climate Week NYC 2022 at an event entitled “What Makes an Effective Climate Transition Action Plan?”.

 - Near- and long- term science-based targets to reach 1.5°C-aligned value chains, including a target year for net zero greenhouse gas (GHG) emissions, and in line with Race to Zero criteria.
 Targets should be verified by a third-party to be consistent with the latest climate science, and should also be consistent with relevant sector-specific guidance, as available.

 - Robust governance structures that establish ownership and accountability to deliver targets, including: a.
 Board-level oversight b.
 Roles and responsibilities of management, with representation across all relevant business functions; and c.
 Elements to drive employee engagement through skill development, training and change management to align the business culture with a net zero transformation.